physionetchallenges/physionetchallenges.github.io/2022/index.md

 Please make sure that __all of your team members are authors on your abstract__.
 If you need to add or subtract authors, do this at least a week before the abstract deadline.
 Asking us to alter your team membership near or after the deadline is going to lead to confusion that could affect your score during review.
 It is better to be more inclusive on the abstract in terms of authorship, though, and if we find authors have moved between abstracts/teams without permission, then this is likely to lead to disqualification.
 As noted above, you may change the authors/team members later in the Challenge.

-Please make sure that you include __your team name__, your __official score__ as it appears on the leaderboard, and __cross validation results__ in your abstract __using the scoring metrics for this year's Challenge__ (especially if you are unable to receive a score or are scoring poorly).
+Please make sure that you include __your team name__, your __official score__ as it appears on the leader board, and __cross validation results__ in your abstract __using the scoring metrics for this year's Challenge__ (especially if you are unable to receive a score or are scoring poorly).
 The novelty of your approach and the rigor of your research is much more important during the unofficial phase.
 Please make sure you describe your technique and any novelty very specifically.
 General statements such as 'a 1D CNN was used' are uninformative and will score poorly in review.

 The Challenge Organizers have no ability to help with any problems with the abstract submission system.
 We do not operate it.
 Please do not email us with issues related to the abstract submission system.